CiscoDevNet/ise-servicenow/README.md

 ![](images/midServer3.png)

-## 7. Create the REST API Queries in ServiceNow
+## STEP 7.
+Create the REST API Queries in ServiceNow

 We now need to recreate the API calls we performed in Postman into the ServiceNow API engine.
 To do this, navigate to Outbound -> REST Message and click "New".
 This will be the basis of all ISE queries so name it something accordingly: